-The good news is that this, like any other skill or talent, is an area that you can get better in with practice and the right mindset (Yes, YOU!).
+The good news is that this, like any other skill, is an area that you can get better in with practice and the right mindset.
 I wrote an article on this topic that lists several easy steps that you can take today to make presenting to a group of people much easier.
 Click here to read that article.

 I have worked professionally since 2001 and I am now an independent Marketing & Career Consultant.
-I have seen business, especially the entire hiring process, from many different angles and bring all of those perspectives to the discussion.
+I have seen the entire hiring process from many different angles and I bring all of those perspectives to the discussion.
 My goal is to help you see your situation more clearly and then help you develop and execute a strategy to achieve your goals.